MilesOram/STS/README.md

 The micro model was trained using a mixture of randomly generated and pre-made decks across all fights in the game.
 The macro model was trained on the results of full runs of the game, 50 floors + 4 floors in act 4.
 Currently the highest rolling average end floor, during training, over a sample of 100 runs is: 24.8.
 Similarly the highest win rate is: 4%.
 It is worth noting that these two measures are at odds with one another.
 Training to optimize win rate is a certain way to ingrain sub-optimal tendencies, at the same time the goal is to win.
 The game has been beaten over 100 times during the 10,000-20,000 training runs.
 Beating the game with any remote consistency is an achievement and makes the project a success with a promising future.

+### See the WriteUp folder for more info and figures.